 An integrated POS system today has a definition that goes beyond connecting all components to a single network.
 Broadly, an integrated POS contains integrations in a POS that help you conduct your business more smoothly.
 Primaseller is an example of an integrated POS system.
 It offers several benefits and add-ons that help you grow with the same system as your business grows.

-Benefits of an integrated POS software
+Benefits of an integrated Point of Sale Software

 - Seamless inventory tracking across one channel, or as many as you like